CAMeL-Lab/camel-guidelines/docs/orthography.md

 | <span class='caphi'> oo </span> | ـُا |  <span class='caphi'> kh oo l e d </span>   | <span dir='rtl'> خُالِد </span>    | If etymologically related to MSA <span class='caphi'> aa </span> |

-In many dialects, base word long vowels may be shortened in certain contexts.
+In many dialects, baseword long vowels may be shortened in certain contexts.
 Generally, the rule is to prefer the long letter-based spelling over the shortened diacritic spelling.
 Here are a couple of examples:

 | CODA                            | CAPHI                                     | Gloss         | MSA Cognate | Dialect | Examples; Comments                                                                                  |